RyanBurns/Networking-Scripts/README.md

 # Networking-Scripts
-A repository for bash and python scripts used for penetration testing
+A Cybersecurity repository for bash and python scripts used for penetration testing